kubernetes/enhancements/keps/sig-auth/0035-20121220-outgoing-webhook-auth.md

 The client will check and refresh the token when necessary.
 The server can now check the token using a [TokenReview](https://github.com/kubernetes/kubernetes/blob/master/pkg/apis/authentication/types.go#L45).

+The `AuthInfo` struct will also be added to the [ClientConfig](https://github.com/kubernetes/kubernetes/blob/master/staging/src/k8s.io/api/auditregistration/v1alpha1/types.go#L134) in the auditregistration API.

 ### Risks and Mitigations